-Expats will certainly choose to send their children to international private schools in Nigeria.
+Most expats send their children to private international schools in Nigeria.
 State-sponsored schools are a far cry from satisfying Western standards, and are plagued by staff shortages, lack of books and materials, and a deficiency in learning tools and even facilities.

 International schools in Nigeria

 In Nigeria, European-style schools were started as early as the mid-nineteenth century, by missionaries who used them as instruments for evangelism.
-The education in these institutions revolved around religion, and today, though the curricula have expanded to include broader, secular topics, there still exists quite a few private schools that have their foundations in the gospel.
+The education in these institutions revolved around religion, and today, though the curricula have expanded to include broader, secular topics, quite a few private schools have their foundations in the gospel.

-The majority of curricula found in the international schools in Nigeria follow British, American or International Baccalaureate standards.
+Most international school curricula in Nigeria follow British, American or International Baccalaureate standards.
 The quality of education tends to be high, and students need not worry about falling behind during their time abroad.
-Furthermore, many of the private schools are equipped with state-of-the-art facilities, and offer a healthy choice of extra-curricular activities.
+Many are equipped with state-of-the-art facilities, and offer a healthy choice of extra-curricular activities.

 Although some international schools may follow the format of the school year in their home country, the school year in Nigeria runs from January to December, and is divided into three semesters.
 The school day in Nigeria runs roughly between 8am and 3pm; timetables are subject to changes according to age level and institution.

 Fees and admission to international schools

 Expats should be fully aware that such a posh education amid a sea of sub-standard state options certainly comes at a price.
 On top of inordinately high basic fees, other expenses can include school uniforms, text books, extra-curricular activities and transport.
 It's vital that expats moving to Nigeria with children stipulate subsidies and allowances for education in addition to their contracted salary.